flexera-public/policy_templates/compliance/azure/azure_long_stopped_instances/README.md

 - *Email addresses of the recipients you wish to notify* - A list of email addresses to notify
 - *Stopped days* - Number of days an instance is stopped before it is added to the report
+- *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

+Please note that the "*Automatic Actions*" parameter contains a list of action(s) that can be performed on the resources.
+When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
+Please leave it blank for *manual* action.
+For example if a user selects the "Terminate Resources" action while applying the policy, all the resources that didn't satisfy the policy condition will be terminated.

 ## Prerequisites